nordcraftengine/documentation/docs/pages/page-configuration/index.md

 Custom `og:*` meta tags which power Open Graph social sharing information are available on paid Nordcraft plans only.
 :::

-## Head assets
+## Head elements

 Sometimes you need to add external resources to your page, such as third-party scripts or custom fonts.

-In the URL panel under **Head assets**, you can:
+In the URL panel under **Additional head elements**, you can:

-1. Choose the resource type from the dropdown (script, link or style)
+1. Choose the resource type from the dropdown (script, meta, link, style or noscript)
 2. Provide content or reference external resources
 3. Set additional attributes for the resource
-4. Add multiple resources by clicking [kbd]Add external resource[kbd]
+4. Add multiple resources by clicking [kbd]Add element to <head>[kbd]

 ::: warning
 Be cautious when adding external scripts.
 Only add scripts from trusted sources as they will have full access to your page data.